 Kurt Newman, MD, President and Chief Executive Officer, is a surgeon and a recognized leader on pediatric health issues, nationally and in Washington, D.C.

 Since becoming CEO in 2011, he has fostered a culture committed to advancing care and research by putting patients first and actively championed innovations in research, operations, and clinical care.
 He has forged creative and productive partnerships with other health systems in the region, with government and community entities and with industry, at the local, national, and global level.
 He is also a strong advocate for expanding mental health access for kids and has led two national forums on this issue.

-Dr. Newman began as a surgeon at Children’s National in 1984, and became the Surgeon-In-Chief and Senior Vice President for the Joseph E. Robert, Jr. Center for Surgical Care in 2003.
-He was instrumental in creating the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National, which was made possible through a $150 million gift, inspired by the audacious vision to make surgery for children minimally invasive and pain free.
-Dr. Newman served as the Founding Vice President of the Sheikh Zayed Institute when it was created in 2009.
+Dr. Newman joined Children’s National as a surgical fellow in 1984, becoming the Surgeon-In-Chief and Senior Vice President for the Joseph E. Robert, Jr. Center for Surgical Care in 2003.
+He was instrumental in developing the vision for the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National, inspired by the audacious goal of making surgery for children minimally invasive and pain free.
+When the Institute was made possible in 2009 through a transformational $150 Million gift, Dr. Newman served as its Founding Vice President.